 This very basic principle applies to voting methods.
-A voting method definitively provides votes of equal weight to all the voters if and only if for each possible vote expression that one voter may cast in an election, there exists another expression of the vote that another voter can cast that is in balance - such that the outcome of an election is the same whether both or neither votes are counted.
+A voting method definitively provides votes of equal weight to all the voters if, and only if, for each possible vote expression that one voter may cast in an election, there exists another expression of the vote that another voter can cast that is in balance, such that the outcome of the election is the same whether both or neither votes are counted.

 This test of balance provides the foundation for the Equality Criterion.
 A voting method passes the Equality Criterion if every possible vote expression has a counter-balancing vote expression and if the counting system produces the same election outcome when any pairing of a vote expression and its counter-balancing vote expression are added to the tally.

 Which Voting Methods definitively provide an equal vote?

 Even Ranked Choice systems that require the voter to provide full rank orderings, such that the voter could provide candidates in the opposite order of any other ordering, are not necessarily equal.
 IRV's counting algorithm, for example, discards the secondary choices of some of the voters, even those whose first choice has been eliminated.
 Thus the counting algorithm itself denies voters an equally weighted vote, whether or not the voter is required to rank every candidate.
-The Borda Count method, with the requirement that the voter rank every candidate for an office, is an example of a Ranked Choice system that passes the Equality Criterion.
+Conversely, the Borda Count method, with the requirement that the voter rank every candidate for an office, is an example of a Ranked Choice system that passes the Equality Criterion.

 In Rating Systems, voters give each option an independent measure of value, and each measure of value has a counterbalancing value: my yes to your no or zero stars to your five.
 Scoring systems such as Score Voting and Approval Voting preserve the notion of equality of vote weight no matter how many candidates are in the race.